ciso/ios-dataprotection/README.md

 ### Why is it important to know the protection class of a particular file?

 By chosing an adequate passcode, DataProtection offers good protection.
 Unfortunately, this protection depends on the application developer, who decides which files need to be protected.
 Let's consider you have received some important files by email.
 The pre-installed mail application of Apple secures your received mails and attachment via adequate data protection settings.
-However, when the attachments are opened in another application (e.g. a PDF reader), which might store the files in its own directory, the protection completely on the data protection choices the developer has made.
+However, when the attachments are opened in another application (e.g. a PDF reader), which might store the files in its own directory, the protection completely depends on the data protection choices the app developer has made.
 If no protection class was chosen, then the files are only encrypted with the device encryption system, which can be attacked by jailbreaking the device.
+Thus, the lose the high protection class of the mail application.
+The user/administrator is not able to recognize this.

 This is why it is important to know which protection classes are used by your installed applications.
-Since it is not possible for the user, or the system administrator to determine which protection classes are used for each application, this tool was created.
+In order to allow the user or the system administrator to determine which protection classes are used for each application, the presented tool was created.

 Relevant references:
 * Apple developer documentation: [iOS Security](http://images.apple.com/ipad/business/docs/iOS_Security_May12.pdf)